muratk5n/thirdwave/en/README.md

 ---

-RU already has all of Luhansk, a portion of Donetsk (the pink area on the map).
+RU already has all of Luhansk, a portion of Donetsk (the pink lines on the map).
 They are still advancing in Donetsk, there is shelling all across the east and southern front.